What is knee pain?

 - Knee splints and braces to keep your knee stable.

-If your knee pain becomes unbearable, your doctor may assess your condition and determine whether surgical treatments such as knee replacement surgery are more appropriate for treating the problem.
+If your knee pain becomes unbearable, your doctor may assess your condition and determine whether surgical treatments are needed, as they may be more appropriate for your condition.
+One such option is total knee replacement surgery in Singapore, one of the most common surgical procedures to treat knee pain from degenerative arthritis.

 Knee Replacement Surgery

-Knee replacement surgery, commonly known as knee arthroplasty or complete knee replacement, is a surgical operation used to resurface an arthritis-damaged knee.
-Metal and plastic components, as well as the kneecap, are utilised to cap the ends of the bones that make up the knee joint.
-Someone with severe arthritis or a serious knee injury may benefit from this procedure.
-The purpose of knee replacement surgery is to restore mobility and reduce knee discomfort that cannot be managed with conventional therapies.
+Total knee replacement surgery, commonly known as knee arthroplasty or complete knee replacement, is a surgical procedure in Singapore used to resurface an arthritis-damaged knee.
+Metal and plastic components, as well as the kneecap, are utilised to cap the ends of the bones that make up the knee joint and the surgery usually takes about an hour to complete.
+Someone with severe arthritis , not responding to non-surgical treatment options, may benefit from this procedure.
+The purpose of total knee replacement surgery is to restore mobility and reduce any knee discomfort so that patients can enjoy a pain free lifestyle.

 ACL reconstruction is a surgical procedure that replaces the anterior cruciate ligament in the knee with a tissue graft to restore function after an injury.
 The damaged ligament might be excised from the knee or preserved before arthroscopic repair.